 Within each group, three columns of percent good factors (new, used, and average) are listed.
-The factors under the caption "new" should be used to measure depreciation if the subject property was acquired new.
-Conversely, the factors under the caption "used" should be applied when the equipment was purchased used.
-In cases where the taxpayer does not indicate if the property was first acquired new or first acquired used, the factors under the caption "average" should be applied.
-The county assessor should not average the "new" and "used" factors unless the taxpayer does not indicate if the property was first acquired new or first acquired used.
+The column labeled "new" should be used to measure depreciation if the subject property was acquired new.
+Conversely, the column labeled "used" should be applied when the equipment was purchased used.
+In cases where the taxpayer does not indicate if the property was first acquired new or first acquired used, Tables 5 and 6 provide an average of the new and used factors.
+The county assessor may not average the "new" and "used" factors unless the taxpayer does not indicate if the property was first acquired new or first acquired used.

-&lt;sup>8 Section 401.16.
+&lt;sup>8 Section 401.16 of the Revenue and Taxation Code.